 New drugs are being made that may be useful in stopping breast cancer growth by keeping new blood vessels from forming.
 Some of these drugs are now being tested in clinical trials.

 Other targeted drugs: Everolimus (Afinitor) is a targeted therapy drug that seems to help hormone therapy drugs work better.
 It is approved to be given with one certain hormone therapy drug to treat advanced hormone receptor-positive breast cancer in women who have gone through menopause.
 It has also been studied with other hormone therapy drugs and for treatment of earlier stage breast cancer.

 Other possible targets for new breast cancer drugs have been identified in recent years.
 Drugs based on these targets are now being studied, but most are still in the early stages of clinical trials.

-A recent study found that women with early stage breast cancer who had low levels of vitamin D were more likely to have their cancer come back in a distant part of the body and had a poorer outlook.
+A study found that women with early-stage breast cancer who had low levels of vitamin D were more likely to have their cancer come back in a distant part of the body and had a poorer outlook.
 More research is needed to confirm this finding, and it is not yet clear if taking vitamin D supplements would be helpful.
-Still, you may want to talk to your doctor about testing your vitamin D level to see if it is in the healthy range.
+Still, you might want to talk to your doctor about testing your vitamin D level to see if it is in the healthy range.

 Last Revised: 10/24/2013